Afghanistan: Taliban meet with EU, US representatives | DW | 11.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The talks come after Taliban members held a meeting with German officials.
-The Islamic fundamentalist group which governs Afghanistan say they want "positive" relations with world powers.
+The Islamic fundamentalist group that governs Afghanistan says it wants "positive" relations with world powers.

 The Taliban held talks with European Union envoys in the Qatari capital of Doha on Tuesday.
 A day earlier, EU officials said that representatives from the United States would also take part.